ni/systemlink-client-docs/examples/tag/selection/README.md

 About the Example
 -----------------

 This example creates a Double tag and an Int32 tag.
-It then creates a selection containing all tags whose path starts with `example.selection.`.
+Then, it creates a selection containing all tags whose path starts with `example.selection.`.
 Finally, the example demonstrates how changes made to tag values and metadata are reflected in the selection when refreshed.